FAQ: Employee Tuition Programs

 10. What is the tuition benefit if I attend Vanderbilt?

-- For employees attending Vanderbilt, the benefit will provide a 70% discount of your tuition cost for one three-hour course per term.
+- For employees, the benefit will reimburse 70% of your tuition cost for one three-hour course per term.
+The application and reimbursement process is the same whether you are taking courses at Vanderbilt University or any other eligible institution.

 11. What is the tuition benefit if I attend another college or university?